 We have seen that a great unknown presses in upon us from all sides.
-In particular, the origin of things is hidden from us and, despite all our technological successes, the fundamental terms of our science remain seemingly impenetrable mysteries.
-What one physicist wrote in 1985 is no less true today: “As yet no physicist can tell you what sort of world we happen to live in”.25 Humbling as it may seem in an era so arrogantly dismissive of the past, our current physical science gives us no basis for belittling the ancient human experience of living in something rather more like a universe of beings than a universe of things.
+Despite our impressive technological successes, the fundamental terms of our science remain seemingly impenetrable mysteries.
+What one physicist wrote in 1985 is no less true today: “As yet no physicist can tell you what sort of world we happen to live in”.30 Humbling as it may seem in an era so arrogantly dismissive of the past, our current physical science gives us no basis for belittling the ancient human experience of living in something rather more like a universe of beings than a universe of things.

-But we have also seen that an intelligible world is more intimately near to us than we have dared to imagine.
+But we have also seen that an intelligible world is more intimately near to us than most of us have dared to hope.
 If we understand the world at all — and we are all convinced we do — it can only be because it consists, by nature, of qualitative appearances (“phenomena”) available to experience.
-It readily manifests itself on the stage of our own inner being.
+It presents itself on the stage of our inner being.

 We return, then, to Feynman’s statement.
 When he said the stage is too big for the drama, he must already have concluded that the drama is sadly insignificant.
-Otherwise, what told him the stage is too big?
-Further, he was assuming a vast cosmic expanse indifferently related to the human story.
+Otherwise, what could have suggested that the stage is too big?
+And, more to the point of all the foregoing, he was assuming a vast cosmic expanse indifferently related to the human story.
 But this assumption is the whole point at issue.

 It is not at all clear how a universe of appearing things — things declaring themselves to us and bearing the sources of our language and thought within them — could possibly be alien to our own story.
 Not only have we drawn our interior life from the world’s meanings, both sublime and awful, but we live in a world whose very nature is to be encompassed within our consciousness — to live within us.
 Far from finding ourselves strangers in an alien universe, we embrace with our imagination and understanding the most distant galaxies, bearing witness to the significances of their light.

 The universe’s appeal to our inner being runs deeper than intellect alone.
-For one thing — and what mystery could be more profound? — it yields itself gracefully to the choreography of our purposeful action.
-And, for another, it is the source of endless inspiration and encouragement.
+For one thing — and what mystery could be more profound? — the world yields itself gracefully to the choreography of our purposeful action.
+We, by means of our inwardness, are able to rearrange nature’s physical furniture — such is the intimate access the world so naturally grants to our thought and will.
+And, beyond this, the entire cosmos is a boundless source of inspiration and encouragement.
 J. R. R. Tolkien reminds us of this when, in The Lord of the Rings, Frodo catches a momentary glimpse of a single star on high, penetrating the gloom of Mordor:

 We are, of course, free to shrink the stage of our consciousness until it can present us only with a pitiful, mechanistic reduction of the natural world’s performance.
-But we can reasonably hope that the cosmos that so patiently brought us forth — a cosmos whose expressive material is woven through our own being — will tolerate a few hundred years’ momentary foolishness during which, like adolescents leaving home to establish their own independent life, we struggle against the “tyranny” of our upbringing.
-It is, in its way, a noble as well as a necessary struggle.
-And if it has yielded, among other things, Richard Feynman’s devotion to disciplined truth within the sphere of his own inquiry, this is something always to be cherished.
+But we can reasonably hope that the cosmos that so patiently brought us forth — a cosmos whose expressive material is woven through our own being — will tolerate a few centuries’ foolishness during which, like adolescents leaving home to establish their independence, we struggle against the “tyranny” of our upbringing.
+It is, in its way, a noble and necessary struggle.
+And if it has yielded, among other things, Richard Feynman’s devotion to disciplined truth within the sphere of his own inquiry, this is something to be cherished.

-Yet, as we know so well, merely efficient truth is quite capable of blowing up the planet.
+Yet, as we know so well, merely efficient truth is capable of great destruction.
 A lot may depend on our gaining trust in the meaning and dignity of our own story.
-And this will prove impossible, I suspect, except so far as we also renew our trust in nature’s meaningful appearances — in the beautiful, compelling, sobering, terrifying, and inspiring phenomena it has so freely entrusted to us as the basis, not only for any genuine science, but also for the plenitude of our inner lives.
+And this will prove impossible, I suspect, except insofar as we also renew our trust in nature’s meaningful appearances — in the beautiful, compelling, sobering, terrifying, and inspiring phenomena it has so freely entrusted to us as the basis, not only for any genuine science, but also for the plenitude of our inner lives.